VS

 Who wins the race in the data check?

-The VW ID.4 stands well ahead of its rival in the objective data comparison.
+The VW ID.4 is barely ahead in the objective data comparison.

 This result only shows which model scores more points on paper – not which of the two cars feels right for you.